BinaryTarget

 This command updates compile and link settings of a previously created target <target-name> with PRIVATE visibility.
 The following configuration options are supported:

-At the first call, the command sets the CXX_STANDARD property using the value of CMAKE_CXX_STANDARD, which must be defined.
 The target is also assigned to a default folder for improved IDE integration.
 All options are optional and may appear in any order.
 If a section is missing, it is simply ignored without warning.

 This command is intended for targets that have been previously created using binary_target(CREATE).